jessika/jessika.dev/posts/remark42-integration.md

 # Part 3: Create a subdomain that points to your compute instance

 1. Find the public IP address of your compute instance.
 This is located under "Instance information" for your instance on the Oracle website.
 Mine is "129.146.161.66".
 1. Go to the domain name management settings for the website that you want to add comments to.
-Add a new record that points a new subdomain to the public IP address.
-For example, I decided to call my subdomain "comments".
-For my website jessgoesoutside.com, I created a subdomain record for "comments.jessgoesoutside.com" and pointed that at my public IP address "129.146.161.66".
-Here's a screenshot of the new record that I added.
+Add a new record that maps a new subdomain to the public IP address.
+For example, I decided to call my subdomain "comments.jessgoesoutside.com".
+For my settings for jessgoesoutside.com, I created a subdomain record for "comments" and mapped it to my public IP address "129.146.161.66".

-INSERT PHOTO HERE

 If you are having trouble adding a subdomain, you can try looking up help documentation for your specific domain name registrar (NameCheap, Domain.com DreamHost, etc).